elwin212/elwin212/README.md

 </p>

-* 📖 Master of Science in Computer Engineering @ [Stony Brook University](https://www.stonybrook.edu/undergraduate-admissions/programs/ece.php).
+* 📖 Graduated from **Master of Science in Computer Engineering** @ [Stony Brook University](https://www.stonybrook.edu/undergraduate-admissions/programs/ece.php).

+* 💻 Currently working on Full-Stack Development

+* 🔍 Exploring new technology everyday.

 * 💡 Eager to join hands for exciting projects.

-* 🔍 Exploring new opportunities in the tech industry.

 * 🤝 Ready to team up for tech-driven initiatives.

-* 💻 Currently working on Full-Stack Development

 * 🤖 HTTP status code: `404 (not found at my desk lol)`